snakey1980/githubpages/content/posts/pirates.md

 draft: false
 ---

 Like [Cheryl's Birthday](https://snakey1980.github.io/posts/cheryl/) this [Pirates Problem](https://en.wikipedia.org/wiki/Pirate_game) is more fun to program than to work out by hand.

+#### A pirate's favorite things

 The problem goes like this:

 > It happens that pirates often acquire coins and need to share them out amongst themselves.
 The way they do this is that the captain -- there is always strict seniority within any group of pirates -- proposes a distribution and the pirates vote on it, the captain having a casting vote.
 If the distribution is approved it is implemented, otherwise a mutiny ensues and the new captain proposes a new distribution.

-> Pirates are logical and don't trust each other and their favorite things are, in order: staying alive, getting coins, and killing other pirates.
+> Pirates are logical, know each other to be logical, and don't trust each other.

+> Their most favorite things are, in order: staying alive, getting coins, and killing other pirates.

 > In the case of 5 pirates and 100 coins, how will the captain propose to distribute them?